-- Directs a report on the Army's current small UAS funding model and a proposal for the consolidation of funding lines to improve fiscal agility in the portfolio. - Authorizes increased funding for the development of new and innovative design, manufacturing, and production techniques for low-cost attritable, uncrewed systems, as well as the development of distributed artificial intelligence fusion for such systems. - Requires a strategy to develop a secure domestic and allied supply chain of critical components for small UAS.
+- Directs a report on the Army's current small UAS funding model and a proposal for the consolidation of funding lines to improve fiscal agility in the portfolio. - Authorizes increased funding for the development of distributed artificial intelligence fusion for attritable uncrewed systems. - Requires the development of an integrated set of measures to identify risks in the small uncrewed aerial systems (sUAS) supply chain and increase resiliency of such sUAS supply chain from domestic and allied sources.